yuyatinnefeld/gcp/sdk/bigquery/partititoning/README.md

 ## Clustering
 When you create a clustered table in BigQuery, the table data is automatically organized based on the contents of one or more columns in the table’s schema.
+Clustering is used for the text columns or id columns.
+Clustering columns must be top-level, NON-REPEATED columns.
+You might not see a significant difference in query performance between a clustered and unclustered table if the table or partition is under 1 GB.

 ```sql
 CREATE TABLE <dataset>.<tablename> (transaction_date DATE, customer_id INT64, transaction_amount FLOAT)